 Implementing RevOps is a powerful step a company can take in positioning itself for success.
 It’s empowering to have defined strategies in place that sales, marketing, and customer service agree on so that your business can run seamlessly like a well-oiled machine.

 To align all three departments:

 By establishing shared goals and outlining responsibilities, each department has an in-depth understanding of their responsibilities and can thus execute in parallel with each other.

 The strategic convergence of departments through our RevOps model entails the following areas of responsibility:

 - Operations Management: Ensure all teams are aligned; facilitate cross-functional collaboration; plan sales and compensation; project and change management

 - Enablement: Enablement effort has a compounding effect on your business.
-The enablement team establishes best practices to marketing and customer service.
+The enablement team establishes best practices for marketing and customer service.

 - Insights: Gather the right data to prove confidence in decisions being made

 - Tools: Identifying necessary tech stack to facilitate efficient data, tech, and processes